yamani2004/Placewit_Project_1/README.md

-This is my Placewit Project 1
+This project is part of the Placewit initiative.